tools-study/journal/drafts/draft_9.md

 ---

-*End of Part III.
-Part IV will address the comprehensive mechanistic biology of mitosis from prophase through cytokinesis, integrating structural, biochemical, and biophysical perspectives on each mitotic stage.*
 ## PART IV: Comprehensive Mitotic Biology — From Centrosome Duplication Through Cytokinesis

----

 ### 18. Centrosome Biology and the Centriole Duplication Cycle